 - Clear Targets: What milestones are required to meet year-one goals?

-- Data Collection: What data will you collect?
+- Data Collection: What research questions drive the evaluation plan?
+What data will you collect to address the research questions?
 Who will be responsible for collecting it?
 By when?

-- Check-ins: When will you review data and note progress?
+- Check-ins: When will you analyze data and note progress?

 - Adjustments: How will you decide what adjustments to make?